 “Today’s announcements are a real testament to the quality of development we have created at Angel Gardens with Moda Living, having signed a major corporate pre-let, maintaining rent levels and achieved 98% rent collection rate during one of the most challenging and uncertain economic environments in recent history.”Richard Jackson, Co-founder and Managing Director, Apache Capital Partners

 With the corporate letting and 33 further lettings during April and May, Moda and Apache Capital’s announcement highlights that despite the uncertainty facing the wider housing market, the Build to Rent sector is well positioned to recover from the coronavirus-induced downturn.

-Moda has also pioneered the launch of a special tenancy allowing potential housemates to rent a 2-bed sharer – making the proposition more accessible to the wider market.
+Moda has also pioneered the launch of a special tenancy at Angel Gardens, allowing potential housemates to rent a 2-bed sharer – making the proposition more accessible to the wider rental market.
 With over 300 enquires already, the referencing process explores interests and hobbies to pair suitable parties.

 “Our Build to Rent projects are introducing a completely new way of living, providing more opportunities, amenities, options and facilities than ever before, with an especially strong commitment to their local communities and businesses.”Johnny Caddick, Managing Director, Moda

 A shift in housing priorities

 New research from JLL shows a shift in housing priorities for renters, with private outdoor space, faster broadband and a private home working area now more important.
 Pre-Covid-19, 79% of survey respondents worked from home less than once a week, and 2% worked from home 3-4 days a week.
 Now, 18% of employees would hope to work from home less than once a week and 24% would like to work from home 3-4 days.

 “The future of living is changing; now more than ever it is focused on flexibility, connectivity and wellbeing especially in light of the pandemic.